GoogleChrome/web.dev/src/site/content/en/blog/vitals-business-impact/index.md

 alt="",
 width="800", height="424" %}

-- **Tencent Video** saw 70% better CTR for videos by passing Core Web Vitals.
+- Tencent Video saw **70% better CTR** for videos by passing Core Web Vitals.
-- **Cdiscount** improved all 3 metrics which contributed to 6% revenue uplift in their Black Friday sale.
+- Cdiscount improved all 3 metrics which contributed to **6% revenue uplift** in their Black Friday sale.
-- **Wix** increased mobile origins passing Core Web Vitals by &gt;250% year-on-year.
+- Wix increased mobile origins passing Core Web Vitals by **over 250% year-on-year**.
-- **Nykaa** found that a 40% improvement in LCP led to 28% more organic traffic from T2/T3 cities.
+- Nykaa found that a 40% improvement in LCP led to **28% more organic traffic** from T2/T3 cities.
-- **NIKKEI STYLE**'s 18% LCP improvement resulted in 9% more pageviews per session.
+- NIKKEI STYLE's 18% LCP improvement resulted in **9% more pageviews per session**.
-- **NDTV** gained a 50% better bounce rate after halving LCP, along with other product changes. <a href="/ndtv">Full case study</a>.
+- <a href="/ndtv">NDTV gained a **50% better bounce rate** after halving LCP, along with other product changes.</a>.
-- **Agrofy Market**'s 70% better LCP correlated to 76% reduction in load abandonment. <a href="/agrofy/">Full case study</a>.
+- <a href="/agrofy/">Full case studyAgrofy Market's 70% better LCP correlated to **76% reduction in load abandonment**.</a>.
-- **Flipkart** achieved 2.6% reduction in bounce rate by improving Core Web Vitals metrics.
+- Flipkart achieved **2.6% reduction in bounce rate** by improving Core Web Vitals metrics.
-- **Ameba Manga** improved 2-3x #Comics read by improving 10x CLS score.
+- Ameba Manga improved the **number of comics read by 2-3 times** by improving the CLS score 10 times.
-- **Yahoo!
-Japan** fixed CLS which led to a 98% reduction in poor pages and 15% uplift in PV / session. <a href="/yahoo-japan-news/">Full case study</a>.
+- <a href="/yahoo-japan-news/">Yahoo!
+Japan fixed CLS which led to a 98% reduction in poor pages and **15% uplift in page views per session**.</a>.
-- **AliExpress** made 10X CLS & 2X LCP improvements, which translated to 15% lesser bounce rates.
+- AliExpress improved CLS by 10 times and LCP by double, which translated to **15% lesser bounce rates**.

 ## How can you get started now?

-### Step 1: Start Measuring
+### Step 1: Start measuring

 Start by measuring your site using field tools!
-There are various tools available:
+There are various tools available, from both Google and other providers.

 {% Img
 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/BZbi6hd4OUfKmwyDgQeR.png",